Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 ## Identities

 The [_Identities pallet_](https://github.com/axia-tech/substrate/tree/master/frame/identity) built
-into AXIACoin allows users to attach on-chain metadata to their accounts.
+into AXIA allows users to attach on-chain metadata to their accounts.
 This metadata can be verified by independent registrars to provide trustworthiness.
 To learn more about how to set or release an identity, how to define sub-accounts, or how to become a registrar, please read [this guide](learn-identity.md).

 ## Proxy Accounts

-AXIACoin comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
+AXIA comes with a generalized proxy account system that allows users to keep keys in cold storage while proxies act on their behalf with restricted (or unrestricted) functionality.
 See the [proxies](learn-proxies.md) page for more information.